-(BPT) - Because everyone is spending more time in their own backyards now, parents are wondering how to create healthier lawns for their families.
+(BPT) - Now more than ever, everyone wants a backyard that is welcome and ready for entertaining because we are spending more time there than in years past., We all wonder how to create healthier lawns for their families.

 Organically maintained lawns made easy

 (BPT) - Summer may be winding down, but a new opportunity to garden is just beginning.
 Plenty of vegetables and flowers can be grown successfully in late summer and into fall, so it's a great time to refresh with plants that either thrive in slightly cooler weather or are easy to bring indoors once the temperatures start to drop.

 (BPT) - From ambitious millennial's to enthusiastic boomers, do it yourself - DIY - is trending among people of all ages.
 No matter the hobby or home improvement project, creating a well-equipped work space is just as important as having the right tools for the job.
 Whether your work space is in the garage, a shed or a converted patio or back porch, equipping the space for your ultimate comfort and creativity can start your project off on the right foot and keep your productivity on track.

 Here are five must-have elements for the ideal DIY work space:

 (BPT) - Summer is possibly the easiest time to stick to a healthier lifestyle.
 It’s warm outside so we’re more likely to be active, plus there’s plenty of good, fresh produce available.
 With the recent focus on organic ingredients and the farm-to-table approach, home cooks and anyone interested in a healthier lifestyle are looking for ways to boost their health through better food choices.

 Fortunately, there are more ways than ever to eat healthier.

 (BPT) - If you prefer to take on your own home improvement projects instead of hiring professional craftsmen, you’re part of a growing trend.